st1vms/unofficial-claude-api/README.md

 ## TROUBLESHOOTING

+Some common errors that may arise during the usage of this API:

+- *Error [400]* (Unable to prepare file attachment):

+    To fix this error, change the extension of the attachment file to something like .txt, since by default this api will fallback to octet-stream for unknown file extensions, Claude may reject the file data.

+- *Error [403]*:

     \****This bug should be already fixed after version 0.2.2***\*

     This api will sometime return a 403 status_code when calling `send_message`, when this happens it is recommeded to look for these things:

-- Check if your IP location is allowed, should be in US/UK, other locations may work sporadically.
+    Check if your IP location is allowed, should be in US/UK, other locations may work sporadically.

-- Don't try to send the same prompt/file over and over again, instead wait for some time, and change input.
+    Don't try to send the same prompt/file over and over again, instead wait for some time, and change input.

 ## DISCLAIMER